 Lorraine Salmon is 48 years old when after a lifetime of waiting, she falls head-over-heels in love.
 Tom Mackey, 58, has been in the periphery of her life for half of her days until the afternoon they share a few minutes at the same picnic table.
 Their new love is born in a single night in a motel room and births an undeniable expectation for a lifetime to be shared.
 Mackey's humor and affection for Lorraine are captivating.
 Her adoration of him, apparent.
 The days, weeks, and months unfold revealing an indomitable love.
 At the height of their infatuation, an ominous condition threatens to separate the lovers and Lorraine and Mackey must face the devastation that death, for one of them, is impossibly imminent.

-The couple’s days together are remembered in vignettes and stories that explore not only the couple's love but the impact their love had on others.
+The couple’s days together are remembered in stories that explore not only the couple's love but the impact their love had on others.
 As they each find a way to be there for the other, the reader is drawn to examine the choices they make each day and to explore the possibility of living in and holding on to the tiniest of moments.